Farriers are skilled craftspeople who make and fit shoes for horses according to the needs and welfare of the animal.

 To be a farrier you should:

-If you would like to know anything about Farrier that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a farrier that does not appear on Hotcourses, further information can be found below.

 Tel: 0845 707 8007